RN-BSN Frequently Asked Questions

 Will I be ineligible if a science prerequisite was completed more than 5 years ago?

-No. The School of Nursing does not have expiration dates on any prerequisite coursework for the RN-BSN program.
+No. The School of Nursing does not have expiration dates on any prerequisite coursework for the RN-BSN pathway.

 How do I know if a course will fulfill the prerequisite requirement?